Connic

 Understanding Token Economics

-Token usage drives your LLM costs.
-But not all tokens are equal:
+Token usage drives your LLM costs, but not all tokens are equal:

 Input tokensWhat you send to the model: system prompt, user message, RAG context